ethanhousley1/Pipeline-Assignment/FIXES.md

 ---

-## Quick checklist (Supabase + Vercel)
+## Quick checklist (remaining work)

-1. Create/use a hosted Supabase project; copy the Postgres connection string (pooler recommended).
-2. Set `DATABASE_URL` in Vercel for the `web` app; redeploy.
-3. Generate and apply Drizzle migrations so **all** tables from `schema.ts` exist.
+1. Apply Drizzle migrations on any new database so **all** tables from `schema.ts` exist.
-4. Seed or migrate data into Postgres (SQLite `shop.db` is not used by the Next app).
+2. Seed or migrate data into Postgres (SQLite `shop.db` is not used by the Next app).
-5. Fix or remove scoring until Python inference runs in a supported environment.
+3. Fix or remove scoring until Python inference runs in a supported environment.
-6. Add `supabase/seed.sql` or fix `config.toml` seed path.
+4. Add `supabase/seed.sql` or fix `config.toml` seed path.

 ---